Campagna T-Rex

 The Campagna T-Rex is a two-seat, three-wheeled motor vehicle created by Campagna Motors, located in Quebec, Canada.
-It is powered by an in-line 6-cylinder engine from BMW.
+It is powered by an in-line 4-cylinder engine from Kawasaki.
 Although it used to be registered as a motorcycle, it is now largely considered a "three-wheeler".
 However, in some states, like Arizona, it can still be registered as a motorcycle, but not require a motorcycle endorsement.
 The interior can accommodate the driver and a single passenger seated side-by-side, with adjustable seat backs, a foot-pedal box, and retractable three-point seat belts.
 The T-Rex uses a sequential manual transmission, operated by hand with a shift lever, which is the same type of manual transmission used in motorcycles.

 The T-REX has been commercially available since the early 1990s.
 The Campagna T-REX was designed and styled by Deutschman Design.